php-fig/fig-standards/proposed/http-client/http-client.md

   /**
    * Returns the request.
    *
-   * The request object MAY be the same as passed to HttpClient::sendRequest() *
+   * The request object MAY be a different object from the one passed to HttpClient::sendRequest() *
    * @return RequestInterface
    */